puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 # Getting Started

-The artemis source code is about ~100k lines of Rust code across ~619 files as of May 2025 (this includes tests).
+The artemis source code is about ~88k lines of Rust code across ~690 files as of December 2025 (this includes tests).
 However its organized in a pretty simple structure.

 :::tip